EarthenSky/slant-solver/README.md

 - fully generalized: two 1s separated by n 2s, n>=0, makes a dome pattern. a 2 with a single incoming line in the opposite direction of the other item also counts as a 1.
 - fully generalized: two 3s separated by n 2s, n>=0, makes a dome pattern. ditto, but with one passing line
+- a 3 with two inbound lines is a 1, the opposite is true about a 1 with two passing lines (is a 3).

 - if placing a single line causes a cycle somewhere, then the other line direction must be correct